Book a free initial discussion →

 • Convert to another clearing house option before that date

-• Download all historical contribution information before this date as the platform will not be accessible after that date
+• Download all historical contribution information before this date, as the platform will not be accessible after it closes

-• There are some free or low cost STP providers that also provides Superannuation clearing house facilities – you can create an account with these platforms
+• Some free or low-cost STP providers also include superannuation clearing house facilities, so you can create an account with these platforms

-• An employer account can be created with your default employer super fund.
-You can then manually report contributions through their online clearing house
+• An employer account can be created with your default employer super fund, allowing you to manually report contributions through their online clearing house

 • Use existing accounting software (Xero, MYOB, Reckon) clearing house facilities.
-This may necessitate an upgrade to your accounting software
+This may require an upgrade to your accounting software plan

-For Xero and MYOB clients, access to their integrated clearing houses are generally included at no extra cost in payroll-enabled plans.
-Instructions on setting up can be found at the following pages:
+For Xero and MYOB clients, access to integrated clearing houses is generally included at no extra cost in payroll-enabled plans.
+Setup instructions are available at:

-Software providers are still updating systems to make them compliant with ATO requirements.
-These updates may continue up until the system starts so check with your software provider in regard to release dates.
+Software providers are still updating systems to meet ATO requirements.
+These updates may continue until the system starts, so check with your software provider regarding release dates.

 • Reviewing your payroll and super processes